gusye1234/pept3/README.md

 ## Input Format

-PepT3 expect a tab-delimited file format as the input, just like [Percolator](https://github.com/percolator/percolator/wiki/Interface#pintsv-tab-delimited-file-format).
+PepT3 expects a tab-delimited file format as the input, just like [Percolator](https://github.com/percolator/percolator/wiki/Interface#pintsv-tab-delimited-file-format).
 Each row should contains features associated with a single PSM:

 ```